Narangarig/nft_colors/README.md

 # nft_colors

-This project is creating nft on Ethereum network!
+This project is creating non fungible token on Ethereum network!